dalhaan/next-js-cdk-stack/README.md

 ## Project structure

-This repo is a monorepo with two packages, `open-next-test` and `cdk`.
+This repo is a monorepo with two packages, `www` and `cdk`.

-`open-next-test` is a NextJS project that uses Open Next to create an AWS compatible production build.
+`www` is a NextJS project that uses Open Next to create an AWS compatible production build.

-`cdk` contains the code for provisioning the infra and deploying `open-next-test` to AWS.
+`cdk` contains the code for provisioning the infra and deploying `www` to AWS.